Women Appointed to Presidential Cabinets

 5 U.S. Representatives: Fudge, Haaland, Heckler, Martin, Solis

 Only 12 U.S presidents (5D, 7R) have appointed women to Cabinet or Cabinet-level positions since the first woman was appointed by President Franklin D. Roosevelt in 1933.
-In addition, although President Truman did not appoint any women, Secretary of Labor Francis Perkins, a holdover from the Roosevelt administration, served in his Cabinet.
+In addition, although President Truman did not appoint any women, Secretary of Labor Frances Perkins, a holdover from the Roosevelt administration, served in his Cabinet.

 Appointed by Democrats